-Since it’s provincial roots were established in 1992, Habitat for Humanity Nova Scotia has built over 66 homes throughout the province to help low income working families achieve the goal of successful homeownership.
+Since it’s provincial roots were established in 1992, Habitat for Humanity Nova Scotia has built over 70 homes throughout the province to help low income working families achieve the goal of successful homeownership.

-An affiliate of Habitat for Humanity Canada, we form part of the more than 63,000 volunteers every year and more than 55 affiliate organizations across the country working toward affordable homeownership.
+An affiliate of Habitat for Humanity Canada, we form part of the more than 63,000 volunteers every year and more than 50 affiliate organizations across the country working toward affordable homeownership.

-We mobilize volunteers and communities to help working, lower income families build strength, stability and self-reliance through affordable homeownership.
+Habitat for Humanity Nova Scotia brings communities together to help families build strength, stability, and independence through affordable homeownership.

 A Nova Scotia where everyone has a safe and decent place to live.